ministryofjustice/opg-metrics/README.md

 For additional methods see the [Plugins and integrations](#plugins-and-integrations) section below.

+## Generate Documentation

+To generate a documentation site from the API Spec, run the following commands.

+`yarn install`

+`yarn run redoc:build`

+Navigate to /docs/openapi/docs/ and open index.html in your browser.

 ## Plugins and integrations

 The service is built to allow flexibility and ease of integration into a wide range of services.
 More information on existing integrations can be found in [docs/integrations/README.md](docs/integrations/README.md).